mailbots/mailbots/README.md

 Export your gopher app by calling `gopherApp.exportApp()` instead of calling `gopherApp.listen()`.
 This gives you a testable instance of the Express App that Gopher builds, which can be used with any number of existing testing frameworks, for example, [Supertest](https://www.npmjs.com/package/supertest).

-## Setup on Other Hosts
+## Installing

-If you went through the setup process on gopher.email, GopherApp comes pre-configured using Glitch.
-This is a great way to get started.
+The setup process from gopher.email creates a pre-installed instance of Gopher App using [Glitch](https://glitch.com/) to get started quickly.

-If you are setting it up elsewhere (for example, for local development, or when you'd like to make your extension live), here are instructions for setting up Gopher App from scratch:
+Here are install instructions for local development or production deployments:

-### 1. Install
+**1. Install**

 - `mkdir my-skill`
 - `npm install gopher-app`
 - `touch app.js`

-### 2. Add handlers
+**2. Add handlers**

 ```javascript
 var GopherApp = require("GopherApp");